Weakly Private Information Retrieval from Heterogeneously Trusted Servers: Preliminaries

 \section{Preliminaries}

-In this section, we formally introduce the weakly private information retrieval (W-PIR) problem under the maximal leakage (Max-L) metric and the mutual information (MI) metric, with either homogeneously and heterogeneously trusted servers.
-Then we provide a review of the PIR code proposed in \cite{tian2019capacity}, and discuss one variant of this code that is suitable for constructing W-PIR codes.
+We present a formal introduction to the Weakly Private Information Retrieval (W-PIR) problem, considering both Max-L and MI metrics, with homogeneously and heterogeneously trusted servers.
+Then we review the TSC code proposed in \cite{tian2019capacity}, followed by a discussion on a particular variant of this code tailored to construct W-PIR codes.